-With the standalone Sparkplug example downloaded onto your development machine, change into the directory and build the application.
-In order for this to work you must have a C compiler installed for your development system.
+With the standalone Sparkplug example downloaded onto your development machine, change into the directory and install the necessary Python modules for the application to run.
+In order for this to run you must have Python and pip installed.
 Also, this example assumes the MQTT Server running is MQTT Distributor running with it's default configuration.
 If you are using a different MQTT Server, edit the following file to reflect your MQTT Server configuration:

-sparkplug_b/stand_alone_examples/c/example.c
+sparkplug_b/stand_alone_examples/python/example.py

-The most likely candidates for change are the host, username, and password.
+The most likely candidates for change are the serverUrl, myUsername, and myPassword.
 For simplicity this example does not use or support TLS over MQTT without modifications.